agbeltran/agbeltran.github.io/_talks/2020-10-16-UN-DataForum.md

 ### Data bridges for scientific & official data integration

-My slides can be found on Zenodo:
+My slides can be found on [Zenodo](http://doi.org/10.5281/zenodo.4273868).
+You will find the full set of slides presented at the full session, as well as a single-slide that was presented in the panel discussion session.

+If you would like to cite the slides, please use:

-Gonzalez-Beltran, Alejandra.
+*Gonzalez-Beltran, Alejandra.
 (2020, October).
 "Data bridges for scientific & official data integration".
-Zenodo. http://doi.org/10.5281/zenodo.4273868
+Zenodo. [http://doi.org/10.5281/zenodo.4273868](http://doi.org/10.5281/zenodo.4273868)*

 See more details about the session at [the CODATA website](https://codata.org/multi-stakeholder-data-bridges-recording-of-our-live-discussion-relating-to-our-un-data-forum-session/) and the
 [International Science Council](https://council.science/events/discussion-event-un-data-forum/).